BinaryLeo/BinaryLeo/README.md

 <img src="https://komarev.com/ghpvc/?username=binaryleo&color=008080" alt="Profile views " />

-Hi there!
-Welcome to my GitHub page!
-I am Leonardo Moura a Brazilian Mobile developer with over 6 yrs of experience building friendly and complex applications for small companies as an independent developer.
-Here you'll find my latest open-source projects.
-Keep In Touch to know more!
-I am currently learning Kotlin and Jetpack Compose.
+Hello and welcome to my GitHub page!
+My name is Leonardo Moura, and I am a Brazilian mobile developer with over six years of experience building both user-friendly and complex applications as an independent developer for small companies.
+Here, you can find my latest open-source projects.
+Keep in touch for more exciting updates!
+Currently, I am expanding my skill set by learning Kotlin and Jetpack Compose.

- - I won two mobile development contests.
- - I Published over 6 applications on Play Store by my own.
- - I've developed a number of successful ui/ux for Global customers.
+I am proud to have won two mobile development contests and to have published over six applications on the Play Store as an independent developer.
+Additionally, I have delivered numerous successful UI/UX designs for global clients.
 <div>

 ```javascript